callumflack/callum-flack-design/content/pages/_posts/raatsicc-community-outreach-website.md

 <Media ratio="1289/2880" image="https://res.cloudinary.com/pw-img-cdn/image/upload/v1522320481/okok/raatsicc-mobile-screens-dark.png" />

-With the majority of their audience in remote locations with reduced internet coverage, the site performance had to be best-in-class.
-For example, I used an image service to resize images on the fly to match a user's screen size.
-The resulting Google Web Performance tests [speak for themselves](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://www.raatsicc.org.au).
+With the majority of their audience in remote locations on reduced internet coverage, the site performance had to be best-in-class.
+For example, I used an image service to resize images on the fly to match a user's screen size, cutting down page load sizes.
+The resulting Google Web Performance results [speak for themselves](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://www.raatsicc.org.au).

 <MediaVideo ratio="540/779" frame src="287001742" />

-We've been working together since rebuilding the RAATSICC website in 2016.
+RAATSICC and I have been working together since rebuilding their website in 2016.
 Our relationship is fluent, so we're able to talk about their changing needs and update their platform quickly and easily.
-This helps RAATSICC use their website to help educate and service many remote communities.
+This helps RAATSICC contually improve their website to better educate and service their remote communities.

 <PostButton link="https://raatsicc.org.au" label="Visit RAATSICC" />